HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/managing_users_groups/h_usrgrps_create_new.md

----
-id: h_usrgrps_create_new
-title: Creating a user or group
+# Creating a user or group
----